wizd/mcp-proxy/README.md

 - **Clients Configuration**:
   - `type`: The type of the client (`stdio` or `sse`).
   - `config`: The specific configuration for the client type.
+  - `panicIfInvalid`: If true, the server will panic if the client is invalid.
+  - `logEnabled`: If true, the server will log the client's requests.
+  - `authTokens`: A list of authentication tokens for the client. `Authorization` header will be checked against this list.

 ## Usage
 ```